MB3hel/Arduino-Core-MSP430/extras/DEVELOPERS.md

     ```
 - Then run `otool -L mspdebug.bin`.
 Copy each non-builtin library (probably all in `/usr/local`) to the same directory as `mspdebug.bin`.
 - Then, run `otool -L` on each of the copied libraries and copy anything they depend on.
 Repeat this until all libraries are collected in the current directory.
+- Next, copy the `libmsp430.dylib` file from TI's MSPDS.
+For some versions of `mspdebug` you may need to rename it to end with `.so` instead.
 - Then, create a launch wrapper called `mspdebug`.
 Make it executable by running `chmod a+x mspdebug`
     ```sh
     #!/usr/bin/env bash
     DIR=$(dirname "$0")
     DYLD_LIBRARY_PATH="$DIR":$DYLD_LIBRARY_PATH "$DIR"/mspdebug.bin "$@"
     ```
+- Test the setup by running `./mspdebug tilib`.
+Make sure there are not errors loading `libmsp430`.
-- Compress the archive (note that the root directory of the archive must be `msp430gcc`)
+- Compress the archive (note that the root directory of the archive must be `mspdebug`)
     ```sh
     cd ..
     tar --create --bzip2 -f mspdebug-VERSION-mac-ARCH.tar.bz2 mspdebug/
     ```

 ### Linux